 Do you know what to do in the event of a tsunami?
 Find out what you need to know, how to prepare, what to do when it happens and also what to do after the event.

-View your local tsunami map here.
+Find your local tsunami maps by region here.

 All of New Zealand is at risk of earthquakes and our entire coastline is at risk of tsunami.